-We are local homebuyers in FL, and we buy houses in Pensacola Florida in any condition.
+We are a professional home buying company and we buy houses in Pensacola Florida in any condition.
 When selling your Pensacola home, don’t rush into signing with an agent until you run some numbers and learn about all of your options.
 There are many costs of listing with an agent, sometimes a direct sell is a more lucrative choice because they offer cash for houses in Florida like what we do here in Take Flight Home Buyers.
 Educate yourself on all scenarios before you sign a listing agreement that binds you to an agent!

 Selling a property in Pensacola, FL can be a daunting task, especially if you are not familiar with the real estate market.
 Many homeowners choose to hire a real estate agent to help them navigate the process.
 While hiring an agent can be beneficial, it also comes with its own set of costs that can add up quickly.
 In this article, we will discuss the various costs associated with listing with an agent in Pensacola, FL, and how you can minimize these costs.

 The commission fee is the most significant cost associated with listing with an agent.
 It is a percentage of the sale price of your property, and it is typically split between the listing agent and the buyer’s agent.
 In Pensacola, FL, the average commission rate is around 6%, but this can vary depending on the agent and the type of property.

 One way to minimize the commission fee is to negotiate with your agent before signing a contract.
 While some agents may be reluctant to lower their commission, others may be willing to negotiate if you have a high-value property or if you are selling multiple properties.

 Another way to reduce the commission fee is to consider listing your property as a “for sale by owner” (FSBO) instead of hiring an agent.
 While this option requires more work on your part, it can save you thousands of dollars in commission fees.